Application Checklist

 • Narrative assessment

 Please include an explanation of the grading scale used by the school(s) if different from the U.S. grading system.
+Failure to submit all requested documents will leave an application incomplete, and the application will not be reviewed.

 Please note that a recommendation is required to accompany all Pre-Baccalaureate Program applications.